firewalld/firewalld.github.io/index.md

  * Graphical configuration tool using gtk3
  * Applet using Qt4

-## Who’s using it?
+## Who is using it?

 firewalld is used in the following Linux distributions as the default firewall management tool:

  * RHEL 7, CentOS 7
  * Fedora 18 and newer
- * Available for many other distributions
+ * Available for several other distributions

 Applications and libraries which support firewalld as a firewall management tool include: